misterorion/misterorion.com/content/posts/caddy-precompress.md

 A simplified version of my `cloudbuild.yaml`.

-Substutition for `$_BROTLI_BIN` is the URI of my gzipped copy of the brotli binary on GCS.
+Substutition for `$_BROTLI_BIN` is the URI of my gzipped copy of the Brotli binary on GCS.

 Substitution for `$_APP_IMAGE` is a private repository on Artifact Registry storing the Docker image of my site.